-On February 9, 2023, Monarch Growth, Inc., Monarch Casino & Resort, Inc. and Monarch Black Hawk, Inc. filed a complaint in District Court, City and County of Denver, Colorado, against PCL, in connection with the Company's now completed expansion of the Monarch Casino Resort Spa Black Hawk Project.
+On February 9, 2023, Monarch Growth, Inc., Monarch Casino & Resort, Inc., and Monarch Black Hawk, Inc. filed a complaint in District Court, City and County of Denver, Colorado, against PCL, in connection with the Project.
 The case is captioned Monarch Growth Inc., et al., v.
 PCL Construction Services, Inc., Case No. 2023CV30458 (the "Second Denver Lawsuit").
 The complaint alleges, among other things, that PCL breached the construction contract, duties of good faith and fair dealing, and implied and express warranties based on defective and/or nonconforming construction work at the project, and includes claims for monetary damages as well as equitable and declaratory relief.
-On April 18, 2023, at Monarch alleges that the parties' joint request, the Court ordered claims asserted in the Second Denver Lawsuit stayed for ninety days from date of were neither known nor reasonably discoverable in time to be included in the stay order until July 17, 2023.
-First Denver Lawsuit.
+Monarch alleges that the claims asserted in the Second Denver Lawsuit were neither known nor reasonably discoverable in time to be included in the First Denver Lawsuit.

-Following the expiration of the stay and the filing of a motion to dismiss the Second Denver Action by PCL, Monarch amended its complaint in the Second Denver Lawsuit.
-On September 13, 2023, PCL filed a motion to dismiss Monarch's amended complaint.
-Monarch filed its response in opposition to On February 13, 2024, the Court denied PCL's motion to dismiss the amended complaint.
-On March 26, 2024, the Court set the Second Denver Lawsuit for a seven-day bench trial to commence on October 4, 2023 April 7, 2025.
-The court has not yet resolved PCL's motion to dismiss Monarch's amended complaint, parties have recently begun discovery, and we are currently unable to determine the probability of the outcome or reasonably estimate the loss or gain, if any.
+On March 26, 2024, the Court set the Second Denver Lawsuit for a seven-day bench trial to commence on April 7, 2025.
+The parties are conducting discovery, and we are currently unable to determine the probability of the outcome or reasonably estimate the loss or gain, if any.